-Amazon Quicksight is a quick and easy-to-use analytics tool for building visualizations of data, perform various analyses, and provide insights from data.
-It works directly with Amazon Web Services (AWS) data sources, allowing for a speedy setup and low up-front effort to start creating analyses and visualizations.
+Amazon Quicksight is a quick and easy-to-use analytics tool for building visualizations of data, performing various analyses, and providing actionable insight from data.
+It works directly with Amazon Web Services (AWS), or AWS, allowing for a speedy setup and low up-front effort to start creating analyses and visualizations.

 We’ll be skipping over simple tutorials and initial setup outlined in the QuickSight documentation and in-product tutorials on AWS QuickSight, to provide useful tips for optimizing visualizations and data in QuickSight.

 How to use tables or direct queries for analyses

 One of the benefits of the Amazon Web Service or AWS QuickSight is the ability to connect directly to your data source and build visualizations immediately after connecting the data.
 Here’s how to set up your data source:

 a) Choose the database which you want to connect to QuickSight (we’ll use Athena)